KentenRoth/100DaysOfCode/README.md

 Tonight I took off from coding.
 There was a lot of stuff I wanted to do and get done, but due to some family stuff, I felt taking tonight off was best.
 My daughter was crying this morning after I left for work and told my wife that she misses me and feels like she never gets to see me or play with me.
 That kind of hurt because I cannot explain to her for her to understand why I am spending so much time on my computer and doing what I am doing.
 So tonight I took the night off, and we played, and tomorrow night I won't get on my computer until I put her down for bed.

 ---

+Day 18

+Tonight I spent some time being a dad again.
+I am starting to change up my routine a little bit, so my daughter gets to see me a little more and spend more time with me.
+My usual routine would be to come home and get on my computer until I have to get her dinner ready.
+I would let her play and color, and we would talk a little, but usually, it was her playing by herself.
+If my wife were home, I would disappear into another room and spend my time there until dinner was ready, then eat and go back to my computer.
+I need to find a better balance in what I am doing.
+So tonight I did some reading of Clean Code and did more work on my blog.
+I hope I can get it cleaned up and post it this weekend if people read it great if they don't read it great.
+I'm not comfortable with my writing skills yet, so if its a blog that is not seen by many that is fine with me.

+---